 - Details of Exempt, Nil-Rated and Non-GST inward supplies i.e. purchases

-GSTR-3B must be filed by the traders registered under the regular scheme of GST registration.
-They should file GSTR-3B every month while for filing GSTR-1, the monthly scheme or quarterly scheme can be selected based on the turnover.
+This Return must be filed by the traders registered under the regular scheme of GST registration.
+They should file GSTR 3B every month while for filing GSTR 1, the monthly scheme or quarterly scheme can be selected based on the turnover.

-The following persons need to opt for a special registration and thus cannot file GSTR-3B:
+The following persons are not required to file this annual return as they need to opt for a special registration:

 |Aggregate Turnover||State||Due Date|

-If the taxpayer does not file GSTR-3B on or before the due date, he is liable to pay a late fee for each day of delay.
-He is also liable to pay interest on the tax liability.
+If the taxpayer does not file GSTR 3B on or before the due date, they are liable to pay a late fee of INR 100 (CGST INR 50 and SGST INR 50) for each day of delay.
+In case of Nil Return the late fee is INR 40 (CGST INR 20 and SGST INR 20) for each day of delay.
+A interest of 18% per annum is also applicable on the outstanding tax payment.

 - If there are no transactions in the return period, the taxpayer should file a NIL Return to avoid late fee and penalty

-- Late fee of the current return is payable when the taxpayer files GSTR-3B for the next return period
+- Late fee of the current return is payable when the taxpayer files the return for the next return period

-- As per the Act, earlier the taxpayer was liable to pay a late fee of Rs.200 (CGST Rs.100 and SGST Rs.100) per day of delay.
-It was later reduced to:
+- As per the Act, earlier the taxpayer was liable to pay a late fee of Rs.200 (CGST Rs.100 and SGST Rs.100) per day of delay which is reduce now.

 It is not possible to revise GSTR 3B once filed.
 But Government has now allowed to ‘Reset GSTR 3B’ through which the status of ‘Submitted’ will be changed to ‘Yet to be Filed’, and all the details filled in the return will be available for editing.